 ...Hey!
 Wouldn't it be awesomely evil if we did all three at once?

-, where the puppeteer is actually trying to convince people the corpse isn't dead.
-Not to be confused with People Puppets
+Compare Desecrating the Dead, Of Corpse He's Alive, where the puppeteer is actually trying to convince people the corpse isn't dead, and Grievous Harm with a Body, where the puppeteer uses the corpse as a weapon to bludgeon the others.
+Not to be confused with People Puppets.

 - Used to horrific effect in Deadman Wonderland where Toto (or Toto's corpse possessed by the Mad Scientist Hagire) uses a soldier's decapitated head as a hand puppet (plunging his hand right into the bloody stump) to taunt the heroes.